daquiroz/savewhatsapp/_events/2021-04-28-how-whatsapp-is-moving-into-commerce.md

 ---
 layout: event
-title: How WhatsApp is moving into commerce
+title_en: How WhatsApp is moving into commerce
 title_pt: How WhatsApp is moving into commerce
 title_es: How WhatsApp is moving into commerce
 desc_en: >-